libccrisostomo/explore-europe-ds/README.md

 # LinkedIn job location scraper

-Running the file run.py will execute the function scrape_LI_page, which gathers job offer locations from the personalized search.
+Running the file run.py will gathers job offer locations from a personalized search of a LinkedIn page.
+Required arguments include username and passord, search keys and location can be personalized.
 The results will be saved in a file called job_locations.txt, in the same directory.